John Felix Raj

-John Felix Raj is the Founder Vice-Chancellor and a professor of economics at St. Xavier's University, Kolkata (SXUK), India.
+John Felix Raj is a professor of economics at St. Xavier's University, Kolkata (SXUK), India.
 He is a Jesuit priest of the Calcutta province of the Society of Jesus.
 He was the Rector from 1996 to 2002 and Principal from 2009 to 2017 of St. Xavier's College, Kolkata.

 Early life

 Raj was born on 26 August 1954 in Poolangudi, Ramanathapuram district, Tamil Nadu.
 He completed his school education at St. Michael's School, Sengudi and at St. Mary's High School, Thoothukudi.

 Education

 He joined the Jesuit Order in 1974 at the age of 20.
 He graduated from Loyola College, Chennai in 1980 in Economics and acquired a master's degree from St Joseph's College, Tiruchirappalli.
 He underwent his Jesuit training of philosophy in Pune at JDV and theology at Delhi Vidyajothi Institute respectively.
 He was ordained priest on 23 April 1989.
 He completed his Ph.D. in economics in Rabindra Bharati University, Kolkata.